guanab/dundefcalc/README.md

 **lt**<br>
 `lt stattotal` or `lt tdmg trate`<br>
-- calculates how much tower damage and rate you should aim for lightning towers
+- calculates how much tower damage and rate you should aim for for lightning towers
 - note: this is calculated with a fixed ratio of 1.21 dmg/rate, which is reasonably accurate for endgame stats, but optimizers should check on a dummy<br>

 **cat**<br>